 - The more the merrier!
-Use craft paper or a plastic tablecloth under your charcuterie board to allow your ingredients to “spill” off the board.
+Use craft paper or a plastic tablecloth under your grazing to allow your ingredients to “spill” off.

 - Serve a variety of dips and sauces in small bowls scattered throughout.
 Mustards are a must. 🙂

-- Pick plain bread and crackers so they don’t compete with all the flavors on your board.
+- Pick plain bread and crackers so they don’t compete with all the flavors on your table.

 - Select fruits and dried fruits based on what is in season.

-- Pickles, like cornichons, are a charcuterie board staple, but try using other pickled veggies too.
+- Pickles, like cornichons, are a grazing table staple, but try using other pickled veggies too.